 September 12, 2012

-COLOMBO, SRI LANKA – Siriyawathi Perera says that her neighbors in Colombo, Sri Lanka’s capital, ostracized her 23-year-old son, Malith Perera, while he was growing up because he has Down syndrome.
+COLOMBO, SRI LANKA – Siriyawathi Perera says that her neighbors in Colombo, Sri Lanka’s commercial capital, ostracized her 23-year-old son, Malith Perera, while he was growing up because he has Down syndrome.

 Many fear that their children will catch a disease from him, Perera says.
 Loneliness and the inability to communicate what he was feeling caused him to respond angrily toward his family, many times becoming violent.